German philosophy: Leibniz

 Gottfried Wilhelm Leibniz (1646–1716) was both a philosopher and a mathematician who wrote primarily in Latin and French.
 Leibniz, along with René Descartes and Baruch Spinoza, was one of the three great 17th century advocates of rationalism.
 The work of Leibniz also anticipated modern logic and analytic philosophy, but his philosophy also looks back to the scholastic tradition, in which conclusions are produced by applying reason to first principles or a priori definitions rather than to empirical evidence.

-Leibniz is noted for his optimism - his Théodicée tries to justify the apparent imperfections of the world by claiming that it is optimal among all possible worlds.
+Leibniz is noted for his optimism – his Théodicée tries to justify the apparent imperfections of the world by claiming that it is optimal among all possible worlds.
 It must be the best possible and most balanced world, because it was created by an all powerful and all knowing God, who would not choose to create an imperfect world if a better world could be known to him or possible to exist.
 In effect, apparent flaws that can be identified in this world must exist in every possible world, because otherwise God would have chosen to create the world that excluded those flaws.

 Leibniz is also known for his theory of monads, as exposited in Monadologie.
-Monads are to the metaphysical realm what atoms are to the physical/phenomenal.
-They can also be compared to the corpuscles of the Mechanical Philosophy of René Descartes and others.
+They can also be compared to the corpuscles of the mechanical philosophy of René Descartes and others.
 Monads are the ultimate elements of the universe.
 The monads are "substantial forms of being" with the following properties: they are eternal, indecomposable, individual, subject to their own laws, un-interacting, and each reflecting the entire universe in a pre-established harmony (a historically important example of panpsychism).
 Monads are centers of force; substance is force, while space, matter, and motion are merely phenomenal.